HERA-Team/direct_optimal_mapping/README.md

 The first line initiated the `DataConditioning` object as `dc`, where `uv` is one pyuvdata object (to be discussed more later).
-The `dc` object initiation stripped the `uv` object with one polarizatoin and one frequency.
+The `dc` object initiation stripped the `uv` object with one polarizatoin and one frequency, saved as an attribute, `dc.uv_1d`.

-The `noise_calc()` function calculates the visibility noise from the autocorrelations, the result is saved as a pyuvdata object in the `dc` attribute `dc.uvn`.
+The `noise_calc()` function calculates the visibility noise from the autocorrelations, the result is saved in a pyuvdata object as an attribute, `dc.uvn`.

-Then the the `rm_flag()` function removes flagged data considering both the flagged data in the original pyuvdata object and the noise pyuvdata object.
+Then the `rm_flag()` function removes flagged data considering both the flagged data in `dc.uv_1d` and `dc.uvn`.
-The last line initated the `OptimalMapping` object as `opt_map`, where `dc.uv_1d` is the processed pyuvdata object with one polarizatoin and one frequency, and flagged data removed, `nside` is the for the healpix map.
-In this example, the ephoch is also specified as 'J2000'.
+The last line initated the `OptMapping` object as `opt_map`, where `dc.uv_1d` is the processed pyuvdata object, `nside` is the for the healpix map, 'J2000' is the epoch of this calculation.

 Then another line can be run: